dnsimple/dnsimple-support/content/articles/transferring-domain-between-accounts.markdown

 ---

+In this article, we'll discuss transferring domains between DNSimple accounts.
+To do this, you'll move domains internally from one DNSimple account to another.
+This is different from transferring a domain out.

 You can transfer a domain between DNSimple accounts any time via the DNSimple interface.
 Billing responsibility will be transferred to the new domain account, once the move is accepted.
 Moving a domain to another account will also transfer all the associated resources, such as DNS records, SSL certificates, and email forwards.

 <warning>
-Once the move is accepted, you will no longer be able to manage the domain.
+Once the transfer is accepted, you will no longer be able to manage the domain.
 </warning>

 ## Initiating a transfer